Banker payment was "insurance policy", says F1's Ecclestone

 Constantin is the successor to German media firm and former shareholder EM.TV.
 It says it missed out on a share of the proceeds had the sale price for the stake exceeded $1.05 billion.

-It argues that Ecclestone favored a sale to CVC because it planned to keep him on as CEO of a business which he continues to run as a hands-on chief executive.
+It argues that Ecclestone favoured a sale to CVC because it planned to keep him on as CEO of a business which he continues to run as a hands-on chief executive.